senthu1capgemini/Azure-RAG-Lang-Graph-Agent/README.md

 - After tool use → return to "agent" for further reasoning.
 - If no further action is needed → end the workflow

+To view the database file .db, please use https://inloop.github.io/sqlite-viewer/.